 Maple Dijon Apple and Turkey Sausage Breakfast Sliders

-- one or two* (see note) 16 oz. packages Jennie-O Lean Mild Turkey Breakfast Sausage
+- 16 ounces Jennie-O Lean Mild Turkey Breakfast Sausage, see note

-- one 12 count package slider size whole wheat potato rolls (or other slider rolls)
+- 12 slider size whole wheat potato rolls or other slider rolls

 - 6 slices cheddar cheese, cut into quarters (about 4 oz)

 - 1 large apple thinly sliced

 - 4 Tablespoons melted unsalted butter